Debunking 3 Myths About Schizophrenia Symptoms

 - Environment- environmental factors such as exposure to malnutrition or viruses before birth (especially during the first or second trimester of pregnancy) may increase one’s risk of developing schizophrenia.
 Recent studies suggest there is also a relationship between autoimmune disorders and the development of certain psychotic symptoms.

-- Substance use and abuse-Data from some studies into addiction and schizophrenia show that using mind-altering substances as a teen or young adult can increase the risk of developing schizophrenia.
+- Substance use and abuse-Data from some studies into and schizophrenia show that using mind-altering substances as a teen or young adult can increase the risk of developing schizophrenia.
 Also, a growing body of evidence suggests that smoking marijuana may increase the risk of psychotic incidents in people with schizophrenia.
 It also increases the risk of ongoing and recurring psychotic experiences.
 Data shows that the younger one is when they begin using, and the more frequently they use, the greater their risk of symptom development.

 - Genetics- there is no single genetic variation that causes schizophrenia.
 Researchers suggest a complex combination of genetics and environmental factors increases one’s risk of developing the condition.
 However, heredity influence does also play a significant role.
 Recent studies show your likelihood of developing schizophrenia is more than six times more significant if a close relative (such as a parent or sibling) has the disorder.